Noise-induced Effects in Collective Dynamics and Inferring Local Interactions from Data: Discussion

 The method to construct mesoscopic SDEs requires further exploration in several contexts.
+A key assumption of the SDE equation~\eqref{eq:sde} is that the noise ($\eta(t)$) is Gaussian and uncorrelated.
+However, time series (Finest resolution), in many systems noise can be temporally correlated~\cite{hanggi1978correlation} and may exhibit large fluctuations~\cite{murakami2015inherent}.
+Therefore, it is important to test these assumptions while applying the method to real datasets (see figure~\ref{fig:optimum-dt}~E-H).
+Furthermore, in the wild, the dynamics of animal groups is likely influenced by external stimuli as individuals respond to threats, food availability, mates and so on.
+Consequently, the resulting group dynamics may often be non-stationary.
+However, our method is applicable only to stationary time series.
+Thus, it would be interesting to generalise the method of SDE construction in such complex scenarios.

-Recent studies show that realistic interactions among organisms moving together can be much more complicated than what we assumed~\cite{ballerini2008interaction,katz2011inferring,herbert2011inferring,gautrais2012deciphering,jiang2017Idetifying,heras2019plosComp}.
-In realistic biological scenarios, the dynamics of animal groups is likely influenced by external stimuli as individuals respond to threats, food availability, mates and so on.
-While we focused on a simple order parameter, the dynamics of other collective state variables such as rotational and dilational order are also quantities of interest in the context of physics of collective behaviour and in biological contexts like cellular motion.
-Hence, future work may extend the method of characterisation of noise to more complex scenarios and apply it to different real systems.
+The dynamics of other collective state variables such as rotational and dilational order are also of interest in many biological and physical contexts.
+Our method can be readily applied to these order parameters as well.
+However, in many contexts the state of a collective may not be fully described by a single coarse-grained variable but rather requires coupled dynamical variables (e.g. density together with the order parameter).
+Future work may extend the method of characterisation of noise to such scenarios.

-Another limitation of our study is that we considered only simple non-spatial descriptions.
-While neglecting space might be justified for small groups, in larger groups explicitly accounting for space is crucial.
-Recent analytical work suggests that we can derive stochastic partial differential equations to account for finite-group dynamics~\cite{laighleis2018pre,chatterjee2018three} where group order can be described as a function of both time and space.
-In this context it is important to explore the possible ways by which the method can be extended to derive such equations directly from data of large collectives spread over space.
+In this study, we considered only simple non-spatial descriptions.
+While neglecting space might be justified for small groups, in larger groups explicitly accounting for space is crucial to analyze the role of fluctuations.
+Recent analytical work suggests that we can derive stochastic partial differential equations to account for finite-group dynamics~\cite{laighleis2018pre,chatterjee2019three} where group order can be described as a function of both time and space.
 We note that promising efforts have been made in the context of Navier-Stokes equations of physical systems~\cite{rudy2017data}.
 These approaches may shed light on extending our approaches to develop data-driven hydrodynamic descriptions of collective motion~\cite{toner1995long,ramaswamy2010annrev,grossmann2013njp}.